 I suspect most women’s advice to you would be “show him the door”.

-Q: How do you tell a friend that you don’t want your 7 year old children to be friends because of their child’s behavior issues?
+Q: How do you tell a friend that you don’t want your 7-year-old children to be friends because of their child’s behaviour issues?

 A: I don’t think you can if you want to keep her friendship.

 Could you find a way for your children to play together under supervision with you and your friend and make her aware of when her child’s behaviour is unacceptable?